MohitS1999/OnlineSales/README.md

 - Android OS version 5.0 or newer

+### Installing the App on your Android Device

+Just download our latest version [OnlineSales.apk](https://github.com/MohitS1999/OnlineSales/blob/master/app-debug.apk) and follow the on-screen prompts on your device.

  ### Benefits
 - Get the result of multiple queries in a seconds on your fingers
 - Easy to use